mylabpcb/myCPU/pages/en/mycpu/components.md

 ---
 title: "myCPU: The Components"
-subtitle: A brief introduction about the components needed to build your myCPU
+subtitle: All about the components needed to build your myCPU
 layout: page
 show_sidebar: false
 hide_footer: true